eberhab/m20/emulation_with_mame.md

     $ mame m20 -bios <1, 2> -rompath . -flop1 msdos.img [-flop2 adm5.imd]

 When asked if you want to boot the alternative CPU (8086), press "y" to boot into Dos.
 The keyboard layout can then be changed with the _setlang_ command, e.g.: `A> setlang german`
 Keep in mind, that _msdos.img_ as well as the _adm5*.img_ are MSDOS images of MAME image type "pc".
-So they do not have an  e.g. _adm5.imd_ can be converted to a writable sector image using:
+So e.g. _adm5.imd_ can be converted to a writable sector image using:

     $ floptool flopconvert imd pc adm5.imd adm5.img